thoughtspot/thoughtspot.github.io/pages/admin/reference/data_importer_ref.md

 ---
-title: [elephant]
+title: [ThoughtSpot Loader flag reference]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# ThoughtSpot Loader flag reference

 For recurring data loads and for scripting loads, use the ThoughtSpot Loader \(tsload\).
 This reference section lists all the flags that can be used to modify the behavior of tsload.

 ## General tsload flags